PHASE III - 'SEAVAX' - H2020 DEV. SCHEDULE

 2020 TRIALS - Once constructed and launched on the south coast of England, sea keeping or shakedown trials will take place locally in the English Channel, followed by trials within the geographical boundaries of the Mediterranean Sea (2020).
 This will give our partners a means to determine what quantities might be harvested by the SeaVax when steered into highly polluted waters as compared to leaving SeaVax to find plastic waste for itself.
 By the same token SeaVax could be a means to refine existing satellite sensors and put them to work helping the EU member states meet their clean water objectives.

 SeaVax does this by filtering water at and just below the surface of the sea, down to a depth of 3 meters - if that is where the plastic has collected.
 The vessel determines what height to set the collector heads from onboard measurements that satellites may have difficulty reading remotely.

-2021 EXPLOITATION - Once data has been collected and analyzed the Cleaner Ocean Club and consortium members will be in a position to confirm (2021) what size of fleet operations might be needed to restore Mediterranean ecosystems to a healthy and clean state.
+2021 EXPLOITATION - Once data has been collected and analyzed the Cleaner Ocean Foundation and consortium members will be in a position to confirm (2021) what size of fleet operations might be needed to restore Mediterranean ecosystems to a healthy and clean state.
 In addition, the likely cost of such operations might be better estimated from the purely theoretical situation that we find ourselves in at present.